If you’re looking for an in-person training program, or a more in-depth or immersive experience, check out these training programs.

 Training Opportunities (In-person; 1 week or less)

 The Implementation Science Masterclass is a two-day course for health professionals, researchers, patients and service users who aim to ensure health services routinely offer treatment and care that is based on the most recent research evidence and quality improvement principles.
-The 2018 IS Masterclass will be held July 17-18, 2018 at the Denmark Hill campus of King’s College London.
+It is organized by NIHR CLAHRC South London and held annually.
+Watch a short film about the Masterclass, or read a brief summary of the 2018 event.

 The Masterclass includes lectures from world-renowned experts in the field, small group workshops facilitated by leading researchers, and advice on how to work more effectively on your own implementation projects.
 If you are a researcher, health professional, patient or service user involved in an implementation project within health services, or planning to carry out, or to evaluate one, then this Masterclass will be of interest to you.